cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/statistical_tests.md

 Where $p_{\mu}$ is the usual probability of observing the observed value of the test statistic under the signal + background model with signal strength $\mu$.

-Using the $\mathrm{CL}_{s}$ criteria fixes the issue of setting limits using models with no sensitivty, because in that case $p_{\mu} = p_{0}$ and the criteria can never be satisfied for any $\mathrm{CL} \gt 0$.
+Using the $\mathrm{CL}_{s}$ criterion fixes the issue of setting limits using models with no sensitivty, because in that case $p_{\mu} = p_{0}$ and the criteria can never be satisfied for any $\mathrm{CL} \gt 0$.

 Note that this means that a limit set using the $\mathrm{CL}_{s}$ criterion at a given $\mathrm{CL}$ will exclude the true parameter value $\mu$ with a frequency less than the nominal rate of $1-\mathrm{CL}$.
 The actual frequency at which it is excluded depends on the sensitivity of the experiment to that parameter value.

 ### Goodness of fit tests using the likelihood ratio

-### Distributions of Test Statistics

-In order to perform statistical tests as outlined above, the distribution of the test statistic, given some model $\mathcal{M}$ must be known in order to calculate the p-value.

-In some cases analytic formula approximating the distribution of likelihood based test statistics are known.
-This is an extremely helpful property, because when the expected distribution of the test statistic is known, only the observed value needs to be calculated and then it can be compared to the expected distribution.
+The likelihood ratio can also be used as a measure of goodness of fit, i.e. describing how well the data match the model for binned data.

+A standard likelihood-based measure of the goodness of fit is determined by using the log likelihood ratio with the likelihood in the denominator coming from the **saturated model**.

+$$ t_{\mathrm{saturated}} \propto -\log(\frac{\mathcal{L}_{\mathcal{M}}}{\mathcal{L}_{\mathcal{M}_\mathrm{saturated}}}) $$

+Here $\mathcal{M}$ is whatever model one is testing the goodness of fit for, and the saturated model is a model for which the prediction matches the observed value in every bin.
+Typically, the saturated model would be one in which there are as many free parameters as bins.

+This ratio is then providing a comparison between how well the actual data are fit as compared to a hypothetical optimal fit.

-On the other hand, in the general case where the distriubtion of the test statistic is not known a priori, one has to generate pseudodata from the model to estimate the expected distribution.
+Unfortunately, the distribution of $t_{\mathcal{saturated}}$ often is not known a priori and must typically be estimated by generating pseudodata from the model $\mathcal{L}$ and calculating the empirical distribution of the statistic.

-This process is subject to limitations of how many pseudodata samples are produced, and can be computationally very expensive.
+Once the distribution is determed a p-value for the statistic can be derived which indicates the likelihood of the data given the model, and therefore serves as a measure of the goodness of fit.